 When I was 11 years old and moved to the U.S. I remember going to an Italian restaurant and seeing Arrabiata Pasta on the menu, and I thought oh cool, I’m Arab I’ll order the Arrabiata pasta.
 Ummm…that’s not an arabic-style pasta, it’s a spicy-style pasta!
 I learned a very hot lesson!
 After that, I learned that Arrabiata is actually an Italian word that means “angry,” which is a reference to the spiciness of the sauce!
 Yowzers!

-The basic ingredients to make the spicy sauce are garlic, tomatoes and dried red chili peppers cooked in olive oil.
+The basic ingredients to make the spicy pasta sauce are garlic, tomatoes and dried red chili peppers and they are cooked in olive oil.
+It’s a rich and flavorful sauce for pasta and is quick and easy to make.

 I recreated the recipe this week with a shortcut by using the new Sam’s Choice Italia Roasted Garlic Pasta Sauce.
 It’s actually made by hand in Italy and imported to the U.S. just for Walmart.
 The other wow factor is that it uses 100% Italian olive oil and fresh Italian cherry tomatoes.
 I did not feel one bit guilty about this convenient short-cut.
 It may even be better than making my own sauce!